 To further clarify the commoditization of “likes,” one need only visit a cheap labor site like fiverr.com to verify that, yes, 20 Facebook likes can be purchased for $5.
 Yet this very same hour.
 And search engines are very aware of this fact and therefore won’t be easily gamed by someone’s purchase of instant popularity.

 No one has their head buried in the sand here.
 There is enormous traffic on social.
-It’s an almost utopian elixir for marketing types who see it as a pool where you can target prospects down to the millimeter with your marketing message, but despite its demographic-targeting ability it is very difficult to crack.
+It’s almost a utopian elixir for marketing types who see it as a pool where you can demographically target prospects down to the millimeter with your marketing message, but its results can be sobering.
 The fact that people on a social network rarely leave that network reinforces the idea that this is one comfort zone that’s incredibly difficult to crack.

 Which is why Facebook can still serve a purpose, just not as your primary content holder for your church’s valuable online content.